 The Company estimates the fair value of carried interest units using an option pricing model.
 Key inputs that are used in applying the option pricing method are total equity value, equity volatility, risk free rate and time to liquidity event.
 The estimate of total equity value is determined using a combination of the income approach, which incorporates cash flow projections that are discounted at an appropriate rate, and the market approach, which involves applying a market multiple to the Company's projected operating results.
 The Company estimates volatility based on the historical equity volatility of comparable publicly-traded companies.
-Because there has been no public market for our equity prior to this offering, the estimates will no longer be necessary because we will rely on the market price of the Company's common stock to determine the fair value of share-based compensation about our share-based compensation.
+Because there has been no public market for our equity prior to this offering, the estimates and assumptions the Company uses in the share-based compensation valuations are highly complex and subjective.
+Following the offering, such subjective valuations and estimates will no longer be necessary because we will rely on the market price of the Company's common stock to determine the fair value of share-based compensation awards.
+See Note 14 to the consolidated financial statements for additional information about our share-based compensation.